Stefka92/periwinkle-pilates/README.md

 I used Google fonts “Marher” throughout the website as after trialing several different fonts I found this one stood out the most as it was clear and still ledable on smaller devices.

 ![](assets/images/fontpreview.jpg)

+## Features
+This is a fully responsive website which can be viewed on laptop, tablet and mobile devices.
+The Website is made up of three main pages and a page that displays a thank you message.

+All Main pages have
+- A title which links you back to the home page when clicked.
+- A H1 heading for the title and a h2 heading for the tagline underneath.
+- A responsive navigation menu located at the top of the page.
+- A Footer which contains contact information made up of h3 and h4 elements and external links to both facebook and instagram when clicked.

+The Home page contains
+ - A paragraph with a brief description of what the website is offering made up of p and br elements.
+- A button that links you to the about page when clicked.
+- An unordered highlights list.

+The about page contains
+- A detailed section about the retreat made up of p, H1, H3 & BR elements.
+- An Image of a lady on the beach in a pilates pose.
+- A table containing the 3 day schedule made up of H2 Headings and unordered list items.

+The Sign up page contains
+- A form which consists of text input, email, date and number which are all required so you cannot submit the form if these fields are not complete.

+The color palate changes when viewed on mobile and tablet devices as the font was not clear on smaller devices.

 ### Languages Used
 HTML - Used as the basic building block for the project and to structure the content.